Butane

 • Keep canisters out of direct sunlight for any length of time, and away from heat sources including electrical outlets.

-• Do not store butane in your car for a long period of time.
-Put it in your car, only when you are leaving with it.
+• Do not store butane in your car for extended periods; only transport it when necessary.

 • Keep out of reach of children and pets.